adrianyau/Final-Project-Tableau/README.md

 6. A line graph was charted to show the review ratings over the time of listings were hosted.
 7. A scatterplot was created to show an array of plots between the number of reviews and review ratings.
 8. A cluster was analyzed to see if there were any categories between numericals - number of beds, price of listings, number of reviews, and review ratings.
+9. A box plot was create to detect any outliers.

 ## Results
--
+- Manhattan and Brooklyn are the most popular boroughs given the denser urban population and higher Airbnb listings with respect to apartments.
+Occupation of the entire place is the predominant form of space given the crowdedness and urban design of the city.
+- The more beds, the more prices to spend, however, they appear to be still cheaper than hotels by average.
+- Apartments are the most common property type in New York.
+Perhaps sub-letting is popular with tenants to give financial and living flexibility without long-term commitments.
+- Guests prefer entire place, so they maintain full privacy without sharing amenities with other guests.
+- With respect to outliers, there are a couple of 2-bedroom apartments for the entire place that cost in the thousands.
+However, the same costs, but for more guests (+5 beds) and for the entire house may not be abnormal for large groups.

 ## Challenges
-- Difficult to plot variables between x-axis and y-axis to make quality comparisons.
+- Difficult to plot variables between x-axis and y-axis to make direct quality comparisons.
 - Properly apply enhancements, such as colours, tables, and filters, to convey message to the general audience.
 - Come up with the main topic and lead with a story to capture the attention of the audience.

 ## Future Goals
-- Apply advanced Tableau skills, such as animations.
+- Apply advanced Tableau skills, such as animations, to incorporate into Dashboard and Stories.
-- Use of external URL links on Dashboard to supplement additional information on Airbnb.